felixzhaofelix/access-risk-advisor/README.md

 Its goal is to serve as one part of a larger IAM system with **clean separation of concerns**, where:

-- ✅ This service handles **risk evaluation**
+- ✅ This service handles **risk evaluation** with rule-based logic
+- ⬜ It contains three business components:
+-
+    - **Account Management** for company, user and role management -
+    - **Access Request Evaluation** for risk evaluation logic -
+    - **Reporting** for decision history and analytics
+- ⬜ An **extensible and pluggable** risk evaluation engine to allow custom rules
 - ⬜ A separate **API Gateway** (future) manages **authorization**
-- ⬜ A **frontend** or **client** consumes the API
+- ⬜ A **client** runner app generating sample requests to consume the API
 - ⬜ Deployment can scale from local to cloud

-Inspired by solution-style .NET architectures, the service is ready to grow into a multi-layered system with low coupling and clean interfaces.

 ---

 ## 📦 Features